 Whenever the holidays roll around I seem to forget that my kids aren’t going to eat half of the things that come across their plate because their palettes aren’t that of an adult.
 The other 50 percent of things that they will eat usually consist of cookies, cake and pie, which, obviously, does not make for the most nutritious dinner.

-To get something good into them I try to give them foods I know they will eat, like these Fruitocracy Pouches from Dole.
+To get something good into them I try to give them foods I know they will eat, like these fruit and veggie ouches.
 Both of my kids eat these and they’re great to give them as a snack before the festivities get started or even as part of the meal itself.
-Since they are all-natural fruit, and non-GMO I feel good about including them as part of the meal.

 Make the food fun

 I also love to make food fun for my kids when I have the opportunity.
 Whether it’s just a normal day at home or a holiday to celebrate I try to make the good stuff special.
-For Thanksgiving, I turned their favorite Dole Mixations into little turkeys to make them more fun and festive.
+For Thanksgiving, I turned their favorite fruit cups into little turkeys to make them more fun and festive.
 Here’s what you need for this craft:

 - Construction paper in brown, red, orange and yellow